 The original Shogun was a serious rival to the Range Rover in terms of luxury and off-road ability, but the Mk2 from 1991 was a very different animal to its boxy, chrome-adorned Mk1 predecessor.
 While the nimbler SWB was well suited to the burgeoning soft-road market at the time, it was the imposing five-door LWB Shogun that attracted the most interest, especially as it could usually seat seven in comfort.

 There were two engine options when it went on sale here in 1992; the flaccid 98bhp 2.5-litre TD and the 147bhp 3.0-litre V6 petrol – new they sold for £22,905 and £23,255 respectively in LWB guise.
 Not cheap, but significantly less than the same era Rangie 2.5 DT which retailed at £33,025.

-Being lower mileage, better specced and in much better condition than their UK counterparts, they sold in their droves with £5000 being the going rate in the mid-2000s.
+Being lower mileage, better specced and in much better condition than their UK counterparts, they sold in their droves in the mid-2000s.
 Inevitably, the market became flooded with ‘greys’ and when the better 2000-on 3.5 V6 TD Mk3 entered the used market, no one wanted them anymore.
 With the move away from big, thirsty 4x4s in the last decade, Shogun/Pajero values continued their downward spiral.

-Today, though, interest in the angular Mk2 (without the ‘blistered’ arches of the 1998 facelift) is on the rise, though mint imports with no rust (yes, these are the ones to go for!) still sell for under £3500.
+Today, though, interest in the angular Mk2 (without the ‘blistered’ arches of the 1998 facelift) is on the rise.
+As ever, mint imports with no rust are the best cars to go for.